enkelprifti98/metal-isometric-xepa/README.md

 ![virt-manager-maximize-window](/images/virt-manager-maximize-window.png)

 At this point you can proceed with the installation process and you will notice that the local server disk we allocated earlier will appear as an installation target option.
+If you don't see your storage drives as an option, it could mean that the Operating System image does not support the storage controller.

 ![windows-installation-storage-selection](/images/windows-installation-storage-selection.png)